cdisc-org/cdisc-rules-engine/README.md

                                   local rule yml and/or json rule files.
   -lrc, --local_rules_cache       Adding this flag tells engine to use local rules
-                                  uploaded to the cache instead of published rules in the cache for in the validation run.
+                                  uploaded to the cache instead of published rules in the cache for the validation run.
   -lri, --local_rule_id TEXT      Specify ID for custom, local rules in the cache
                                   you wish to run a validation with.
   -vo, --verbose-output           Specify this option to print rules as they